imisrac/aldihomework/z_bonus/bonus.md

 ### How would I set up a test environment with docker?

-Hopefully the software to test is containerized.
+Hopefully the software to test is containerized too.
 I would use some scripts (e.g. bash), docker-compose and a test runner (e.g. npx playwright)

 * scripts are good to control the whole operation and are also gives the tester flexibility (e.g. to inject test data)
-* docker-compose can handle dependencies (e.g. database, webservice)
+* docker-compose can handle dependencies (e.g. database, webservice) and deploy the software to test
 * when the environment is ready, the script can also call the test runner
 * the test runner will execute the tests then create and publish reports